IN Canada

 Is Pia VPN browser extension free?

 The extension is part of the broader Pia VPN service, which requires a paid plan for full access.
 There may be trial options or promotions, but ongoing use generally requires a subscription.
-Open vpn edgerouter 2026
+Microsoft vpn edge 2026

 Does Pia work in Canada?